openplans/openblock-old/docs/main/schemas.rst

     >>> crime_report.is_public = True

+The `is_event` field controls whether or not NewsItems of this type are announcements of future events, rather than news that happened in the past.
+For more details on how to do this, see :ref:`future_events` This doesn't apply to crime reports, so we'll leave it set to False:

+    >>> crime_report.is_event = False

 There are a few additional fields you can explore (see the code in ``ebpub.db.models.Schema``), but this will be good enough to start with.
 So let's save it and move on::